-The trust will file with the SEC all periodic reports required under the Securities Exchange Act of 1934.
+The trust will file or cause to be filed with the SEC all periodic reports required under the Securities Exchange Act of 1934.
 The reports concerning the trust are required to be delivered to the holders of the securities.

 INCORPORATION OF CERTAIN DOCUMENTS BY REFERENCE